 Treatment of Meningiomas

 For symptomatic or enlarging meningiomas, surgical excision or radiation therapy

 For asymptomatic small meningiomas, particularly in older adults, monitoring with serial neuroimaging is sufficient.

 Symptomatic or enlarging meningiomas should be excised if possible.
 In the following cases, surgery may cause more damage than the tumor and is thus deferred:

 Stereotactic radiosurgery is used for surgically inaccessible meningiomas and electively for other meningiomas.
-It is also used when tumor tissue remains after surgical excision or when patients are elderly.
+It is also used when tumor tissue remains after surgical excision or when patients are older.

 If stereotactic radiosurgery is impossible or if a meningioma recurs, radiation therapy may be useful.

 Meningiomas are tumors of the meninges that are usually but not always benign.

 They typically occur between ages 40 and 60 and are more common among women.